PzAz04Maus/Abiogenesis/_AB13 High priority stuff/Chapter 9 - Gamemaster's section/Biologics/Tools/Monster Traits.md

-#candidate the size modifier applies to the creature's threat level
+#candidate does the size modifier apply to the creature's threat level?

-#candidate the size modifier is added to fall damage - could be a circumstantial?
+# Things to consider

+- #question are there tactical traits and strategic traits?
+- Trait threat levels?

 # Patented traits

-GM specific variants of the below traits.
+GM specific variants of generic traits.

 ##### The Truth is out There
 This creature is the Fox Mulder of its species.

 # Trait Generics
-Tactical traits?

 These traits are templates for a GM to modify as they see fit.
 #### impervious